Backbone Trail: Hiking

-The Backbone Trail follows a well-maintained, single-track path with some dirt roads along the route.
+The Backbone Trail follows a well-maintained, single-track path with some dirt fire roads along the route.
 The trail is very well designed with climbs and descents occurring on well-graded trails full of switchbacks.
 The trail can be hiked in either the westbound or eastbound direction.
 There are no major differences between the two directions.
 Hiking westbound, you will progress towards more remote territory and can end your hike at the Pacific Ocean, but transportation may be more difficult from the Ray Miller Trailhead.
 There is no permit required for hiking the BBT.

 Camping along the Backbone Trail is restricted to established campgrounds.
 These include group campsites that can be reserved in advance and walk-in campsites that are available on a first-come, first-served basis.
 There are still relatively few established campgrounds right on the BBT, and they are not evenly spaced out, posing a logistical challenge for an end-to-end hike.
 Backpacking the full length of the BBT with reasonable daily mileages may require the use of off-trail camping and lodging options, which are available within a reasonable distance from the trail.